getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **4.** Enable Clever

 You can choose to enable Clever so that `Students` can register to GetMyInterns using Clever single sing on.
-(See XXXXXX)

 **5.** Enable self service job placements